 There are two aspects of thunderstorms that I routinely enjoy here, but have not experienced so often in any of the other places I have lived.
 The first is that the thunder we hear from storms near our farm tends to echo for miles up and down our long, narrow valley.
 Some thunderclaps seem to rumble and rattle for minutes through the valley, fading away gently as they travel beyond our hearing range.
 Whenever the lightning is frequent, the thunder seems to grumble continuously, as each new thunderclap begins before the previous one has faded away.

 The second and more spectacular visual effect occurs as the storms pass over the ridgelines.
 I have noticed that the mountains seem to create brief breaks in the storms, perhaps because we live in the rain shadow of several high ridgelines that drain the energy out of the storms as they pass over them.
 When large storms break up in this manner, we enjoy brief interludes of daytime sunlight between each successive storm producing very intense and colorful rainbows far more often than I have ever seen them before.
-Most of those rainbows become vivid double-rainbows, where the bottom and typically diffuse and less brilliant twin displays an inverse color pattern from the upper, more intense rainbow.
-I haven’t researched the cause for this effect, but I suspect that the bottom rainbow is either some form of reflection of the brighter one, or it is generated by rays of sunlight that has refracted twice through the falling raindrops.
+Most of those rainbows become vivid double-rainbows, where the typically diffuse and less brilliant twin displays an inverse color pattern from the more intense rainbow.
+I haven’t researched the cause for this effect, but I suspect that the less brilliant twin is either some form of reflection of the brighter one, or it is generated by rays of sunlight that has refracted twice through the falling raindrops.
 Whatever the actual cause is, it’s a truly spectacular phenomenon—one that I have not witnessed so frequently and so vividly anywhere else I have lived.

 Hopefully, all of these stories and memories I can recall make it easier for you to understand why my mind is so captivated by the incredible power and grandeur of thunderstorms and their many and varied spine-tingling effects.
 You can certainly rest assured that I will continue to watch the skies from our front porch to appreciate the beauty of a random thunderstorm and its misty, rippling curtain of rain as it sweeps down our valley to deliver its bounty of life-restoring rain and cool, refreshing air.
 Perhaps I may have missed another potential calling as a storm chaser.